dseph/CreateOnlineMeetingWithRawGraphAndSetTheOrganizer/README.md

-# CreateOnlineMeetingWithRawGraphAndSetThePresenter
+# CreateOnlineMeetingWithRawGraphAndSetTheOrganizer
-Create an Online Meeting with raw Graph and set the Presenter
+Create an Online Meeting with raw Graph and set the Organizer (and Presenter).

 This is a json only sample